 - Kitchen faucets may require a higher flow rate of 2 to 4 gpm if you regularly wash dishes.
 If you tend to let the water run when washing dishes, the lower flow rate of 0.5 to 1 gpm may be more appropriate.
-Some kitchen aerators will allow you to flip between two flow rates without affecting the water temperature.
+Some kitchen water saving aerators will allow you to flip between two flow rates without affecting the water temperature.

-Install low-flow shower heads.
+Install Low-Flow Shower heads.

 These can reduce your water waste by as much as 60%.
 A standard shower head uses 4 to 7 gpm.
 A low-flow shower head uses 2.5 gpm or less.
 With a fifty-fifty mix of hot and cold water, the savings in heated water would be about three gallons per minute of showering.
 So, during a five-minute shower, a low-flow shower head saves about 15 gallons of heated water.
 Multiply that by a spouse and two teenagers (and longer shower times) and you can easily save 60+ gallons of heated water in just one day of showering.
 You’ll enjoy a low flow shower head in more than one way.